dusty-nv/jetson-containers/docs/run.md

 # Running Containers

-Let's say that you found an image from the [Package List](/packages) or [DockerHub](https://hub.docker.com/u/dustynv), or [built a container](/docs/build.md) - the normal way to run an interactive Docker container on your Jetson would be like:
+Let's say that you found an image from the [Package List](/packages) or [DockerHub](https://hub.docker.com/u/dustynv), or [built a container](/docs/build.md) - the normal way to run an interactive Docker container on your Jetson using [`docker run`](https://docs.docker.com/engine/reference/commandline/run/) would be like:

 ``` bash
 $ sudo docker run --runtime nvidia -it --rm --network=host CONTAINER:TAG